Leap is part of the Informa Markets Division of Informa PLC

 "As the reliance on multiple workloads hits a new high, accelerated by the global COVID-19 outbreak, IDC expects to see more and more organisations across the Kingdom embracing multi-cloud," says Hamza Naqshbandi, IDC's Country Manager for Saudi Arabia and Bahrain.
 "Uncertain market realities caused by the pandemic situation are forcing organisations to reevaluate their cybersecurity exposure as they pivot from a 'cloud-last' to a 'cloud-also' mindset.
 The most important aspect of this paradigm shift is going to be around how to stay responsive to customer needs, how to scale in a safe and secure manner, and how to facilitate the transition of work from an office desk to the home."

-However, the Kingdom still faces a few challenges in deploying cloud.
-These include; insufficient migration capabilities, multi-cloud management challenges, security concerns, the use of legacy applications and infrastructure, a lack of skills, and difficulties finding the right partners, according to IDC.
+However, the Kingdom still faces a few challenges in deploying cloud computing.
+These include; insufficient cloud migration capabilities, multi-cloud management challenges, security concerns, the use of legacy applications and infrastructure, a lack of skills, and difficulties finding the right partners, according to IDC.

-Our tech mega-event LEAP, in November 2021, will investigate the problems that hybrid cloud solves, and how companies are addressing its perceived problems.
+Our tech mega-event LEAP, in February 2022, will investigate the problems that enterprise hybrid cloud solves, and how companies are addressing its perceived problems.
 Tune into the LEAP keynote speeches to learn more about how tech developments such as hybrid cloud are streamlining businesses and making it possible to work successfully from anywhere in the world.

 With these challenges in mind, the hybrid cloud model does seem beneficial to the Saudi market and may, in effect, reduce a few of these challenges.